-Tegna Inc., a publicly owned American broadcast, digital media, and marketing services company headquartered in Tysons, Virginia, was founded in 2015 following the split of the Gannett Company.
-Employing approximately 1,950 individuals, the company reported $3.1 billion in revenue as of 2024 and functions as a tier 1 media tech buyer.
-Tegna specializes in broadcast television and radio, owning or operating 68 television stations across 54 markets and maintaining properties in digital media.
-It is recognized as the largest group owner of NBC-affiliated stations and the fourth-largest group owner of ABC affiliates, additionally owning two digital multicast networks: True Crime Network and Quest.
+Tegna, a publicly owned company headquartered in Tysons, Virginia, was founded in 2015 and employs approximately 1,950 individuals.
+The company reported $3.1 billion in revenue as of 2024, functioning as a tier 1 media tech buyer.
+Tegna specializes in broadcast television and radio, operating as an American broadcast, digital media, and marketing services company.
+It was formed on June 29, 2015, when the Gannett Company split into two publicly traded companies, with Tegna comprising the broadcast television and digital media divisions.
+The company owns or operates 68 television stations across 54 markets and holds properties in digital media.
+In terms of audience reach, Tegna is identified as the largest group owner of NBC-affiliated stations and the fourth-largest group owner of ABC affiliates.
+Tegna also owns the digital multicast networks True Crime Network and Quest.

 Tegna offers 68 products in the media and telecoms services industry.
 Tegna's product portfolio comprises of broadcast television and radio.